-- Monitoring sessions for Farmer Field School groups for Climate Smart Agriculture, environmental committees at district and sector levels were organized.
-To promote the knowledge transfer in the framework of Community capacity building in all 4 Districts were conducted; - Monitoring sessions were conducted across all 4 districts to evaluate the implementation of financed sub-project of CDD groups.
+- Monitoring sessions for Farmer Field School groups practicing Climate Smart Agriculture, as well as for trainers on maintenance activities, were conducted.
+These sessions aimed to promote knowledge transfer as part of community capacity-building efforts across all four districts; - Monitoring sessions were conducted across all 4 districts to evaluate the implementation of financed sub-project of CDD groups.